ri825170/riccardocv/index.md

 - Contribute to the development of internal products, serving as the voice of the customer in identifying product enhancements and making sure new products launch with customer usability in mind.
 - Manage complex sales and customer inquiries (by live chat, email and other channels) that can&#39;t be resolved by first-level support team.
 Apply deep product expertise in carrying out strategic projects and solving complex technical customer issues and escalations.
 - Engage with cross-functional partners (including Engineering and Product teams) to identify and resolve product bugs/issues.
-- Identify opportunities and deliver solutions to scale or otherwise improve Google&#39;s support operations.<br/><br/>
+- Identify opportunities and deliver solutions to scale or otherwise improve Google&#39;s support operations.
+- Documenting and creation of systems training manuals and hosting of systems training events across the company offices <br/><br/>
 - **Technical Skills required by the position**:
   - Log file analysis
   - Base 64 message headers analysis
   - Deep configuration of Google Sync applications by using Windows regedit or Mac OS command line
   - XML API Config files analysis
   - Basic JSON scripting troubleshooting
-  - Perform screen share sessions to guide customers through the resolution<br/><br/><br/>
+  - Perform screen share sessions to guide customers through the resolution
+  - Technical Writing
+  - Technical Training <br/><br/><br/>

 ## Voxpro, Cork, Ireland — _Case Manager (English/Italian)_